When “I’m Fine” Isn’t Actually Fine

 In therapy, we may:

-Understand how past experiences shape current reactions
+Connect how past experiences shape your current reactions in relationships, work, and daily life.

-Build coping skills and emotional regulation
+Build coping skills and emotional regulation tools that work with your nervous system, not against it.

-Address anxiety, ADHD, depression, or stress
+Address anxiety, ADHD, depression, or stress in a paced, sustainable way.

-It’s about helping you feel more grounded, supported, and capable in your life.
+Therapy is not about “fixing” you; it’s about helping you feel more grounded, supported, and capable in your own life.

 Who Therapy Is For

-Experiencing anxiety, low mood, or emotional overwhelm
+Experiencing anxiety, low mood, emotional overwhelm, or burnout.

-Feeling disconnected from yourself or unsure how to move forward
+Feeling disconnected from yourself or unsure how to move forward after a big change or loss.

-Navigating a major life transition or loss
+Navigating a major life transition (move, breakup, career change, identity shift).

-Wanting professional support for mental health symptoms
+Wanting professional support for mental health symptoms, not just tips from social media.

-What to Expect From the Process
+What to Expect From the Process:

 You can expect: